If you think you’d enjoy our Summer School, we want to meet you!

 Simply select the audition location/date below.
 It will redirect you to an online application form that lets you choose a time slot that suits you.
 Get in quick to book your preference!

 We’re doing everything we can to make our audition tour COVID-19 safe.
 Everyone at NYJC wants your focus to be on the music so you can meet us with confidence.
-If by the time the audition tour comes around, there are still COVID-19 restrictions in place, our Plan B is to move our Easter audition tour to the second half of the Summer term (Summer half term and weekends) where we have every hope that restrictions will be relaxed.
+NYJC’s 2021 audition tour has now been moved from Easter to May/June (dates below) to accommodate the roadmap unveiled by the Government on March 21st.
+If by the time the audition tour comes around, there are still COVID-19 restrictions in place, our next plan is to host the auditions online.

 The Premises Studios